Baboons in Camp

 - X 20 fire beaters and and x 4 knap-sack sprays in good working order.

-- X 2 “frog pumps” in for servicing.
+- X 2 “frog pumps” back from servicing and fully operational.

 The following graph shows the monthly Eskom Usage (Kwh) for Ingwelala.